karamaan/karamaan-opaleye/README.md

 * The software is not polished at all, but we are using in in production.

-* Please don't post public links to the Github repos.
-I want to keep it low-key for now.

 * There's little documentation, but [I am happy to answer questions](http://web.jaguarpaw.co.uk/~tom/contact/) by email on a very prompt basis.
 Don't be shy and don't